zq99/DataAccessLayerJDBC/README.md

 The first constructor that can be used is a SQLServerDataSource object from the JDBC library.

-The second type of constructor that can be used is URL representing the connection string to the database.
+The second type of constructor that can be used is a URL representing the connection string to the database.

 The layer maintains responsibility for open and closing connections to the database.